Sunny Mehta: Poker

 Mehta began playing poker as a hobby in 2003, and by 2004 was playing professionally in high-stakes no-limit Texas hold 'em games.
 After moving to Las Vegas, Nevada in 2005 in the wake of Hurricane Katrina, he met poker author Ed Miller and publisher Mason Malmuth.
 Mehta and Miller, along with poker player Matt Flynn, co-authored "Professional No-Limit Hold 'em: Volume I", which was released by Malmuth's Two Plus Two Publishing in 2007.
 The book immediately became the #1 gambling and poker book on Amazon's bestseller list.

 The author team of Mehta, Miller, and Flynn left Two Plus Two to self-publish their highly anticipated second book, "Small Stakes No-Limit Hold'em", which was released in 2009.

 Hockey

 Mehta went on to do statistical analysis of National Hockey League hockey games, and he published articles about it.
-He was hired by the New Jersey Devils in 2014 to serve as Director of Hockey Analytics and start the first full-time analytics department in the NHL.
-He has additionally consulted for the Phoenix Coyotes and Washington Capitals, as well as six Major League Baseball teams.
+He was part of the early wave of advanced analytics use in hockey, contributing to resources such as Behind The Net, Objective NHL, and Irreverent Oiler Fans.
+He worked with the Phoenix Coyotes in 2010 and was hired by the New Jersey Devils in 2014 to serve as director of hockey analytics and start the first full-time analytics department in the NHL.
+He has additionally consulted for the Washington Capitals, as well as six Major League Baseball teams.

-Mehta was hired by the Florida Panthers in 2020 as Vice President of Hockey Strategy and Intelligence, and he was promoted to Assistant General Manager and Head of Analytics in 2023.
+Mehta was hired by the Florida Panthers in 2020 as vice president of hockey strategy and intelligence, and he was promoted to assistant general manager and head of analytics in 2023.
+With the Panthers, he won two Stanley Cup championships and had teams appear in three Stanley Cup finals.

+In April 2026, Mehta began to attract buzz as a potential general manager replacement for a number of NHL teams, including the Toronto Maple Leafs, whom he was connected to.
+On April 16, Mehta was hired by the Devils to return to the organization where he started his hockey executive career, succeeding Tom Fitzgerald as general manager.